LightNeO/qauto-retro-gaming-store/readme.md

    - TC-069: Verify product quantity input is displayed
    - TC-070: Verify product comment input is displayed
    - TC-071: Verify product image is displayed
-   - Verify add to cart button is present
-   - Verify product images display
-   - Verify quantity selector works

 4. **Product Interaction Tests**
+   - TC-072: Verify add to cart button is not displayed for not logged in user
    - Verify clicking product card navigates to detail page
    - Verify product ratings display (if available)
    - Verify product comments display (if available)